Kaiyrly/eb-1a/2-petition/README.md

 I extracted the text on each instance of each criterion and put exhibits it referenced just after it.
 In my complete petition,
-first went all the texts, and then all the exhibits.
+first went all the texts and then all the exhibits.

 Here I list the criteria in the order and with numbers as they go in [The Policy Manual](https://www.uscis.gov/policy-manual/volume-6-part-f-chapter-2).